 General Committees (including Public Bill Committees)

-The main role of General Committees is to consider proposed legislation in detail.
+The House of Commons appoints General Committees on a routine basis to consider proposed legislation in detail.
 This committee system allows faster processing of Bills and is unique to the House of Commons; the Lords meet as a whole House in this function.
-The committees reflect the political makeup of the House.
-The government always has a majority
+Commons legislation committees reflect the political makeup of the House.
+The government always has a majority.

 Each Public Bill Committee is named after the Bill it considers.
 For example, a committee considering a Bill titled the Climate Bill would be called the Climate Bill Committee.